tekknolagi/tekknolagi.github.com/_posts/2022-08-31-wingo-interpreter.md

 It's probably possible to optimize handles a bit if you can give your compiler knowledge of your native function's stack layout.
 Being able to integrate with `llvm.gcroot` would be very neat.
+Kind of a fusion of the usual shadow stack approach for generated code and manual handles for runtime code.
 I have not yet found a project that does this.
 Perhaps the APIs are not stable enough.

 ## Pointer tagging